classcraft/flow-coverage-github/README.md

 This config uses all the defaults, specifying nothing - it assumes you are using yarn, want to check all `.js` files, always want the check to pass, and just make a comment on your PR with the flow comparison.

-Note: The steps before `Run check` in this workflow are important!
+Note: The steps before `Run coverage report` in this workflow are important!
 They checkout your head branch from your PR, and the base branch it wants to merge into.

 ```yml
 name: Flow Coverage Compare